Parking in Cooperstown is limited and paid parking is in effect Memorial Day weekend through Columbus Day.

 Season Senior Citizen Pass $15

-Passes available from the trolley driver, cash only.
+Passes are available from the trolley driver, cash only.